dossma/Telegram-Batch-Downloader/README.md

 | `Photo`  | Only photos |
 | `PhotoVideo`  | Only photos and videos |

+If you want to get all media, leave the cell blank or type in anything else as the above commands (for example a slash `/`).

 In the column `Positive-Filter`, you can add keywords, seperated by comma, which fetch only content where those keyword occur in text/caption.
 Matchings are case-insensitive.